the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-comms.md

 When deciding on what platform to use please review the accessibility of a potential site, and follow any advice as to how you can make your content on their platform accessible.
 For example, [Eventbrite provides accessibility guidance](https://www.eventbrite.com/blog/66754-2how-to-creat-an-accessible-event-listing-ds00/) for event pages hosted on their platform.

+> When reviewing event platforms, please note that many organizations have recently changed their pricing options.
+> For example, Eventbrite has been updated so that events larger than 25 people will need to pay a fee to host on their platform.
+>
+> You will need to work with your team to identify the best solution for your event based on the resources you have available.

 There are two main considerations for your event website:
 {ref}`cl-inclusive-events-comms-website-accessibility` and {ref}`cl-inclusive-events-comms-website-content`.